BredaUniversityGames/programming-awesome-list/README.md

 - [learnopengl.com](https://learnopengl.com/) A great place to start learning OpenGL
 - [opengl-tutorial.org](http://www.opengl-tutorial.org/) A great collection of OpenGL Tutorials
 - [Scratchapixel 2.0](https://www.scratchapixel.com/) Learn Computer Graphics From Scratch!
+- [vulkan-tutorial.com](https://vulkan-tutorial.com/) - A collection of vulkan tutorials
+- [VulkanGuide](https://vkguide.dev/) - The focus of this guide is to understand Vulkan correctly, and act as a stepping stone for then working in your own projects

 *Web tools*
 - [Compiler Explorer](https://godbolt.org/) - lets you compile many different languages such as C,C++ or rust and inspect the Assembly or test